spacemonster-interactive/UnrealHx_BattleRoyale/README.md

 	* Install hxcs `haxelib install hxcs 3.4.0`
 * Download and install Unreal 4.22.3
 * Download this repo along with the unreal.hx submodule
-* From the root of the repo run `haxe Haxe/gen-build-script.hxml`
-* Open the BattleRoyale.uproject
+* Open BattleRoyale.uproject
+	* If you see the error: Missing BattleRoyale Modules .. etc ...
+Would you like to rebuild them now?
+Press `Yes`
+		* If this step fails refer to the issues listed below
+		* or create an issue on the unreal.hx or this repo
-	* Click the arrow next to the play button and select:
+* Once the project opens click the arrow next to the play button and select:
 	* Run Dedicated Server
-  		* Number of players: 2
+	* Number of players: 3
 * Press the button compile via Unreal Editor
 * Press the play button to test the project